What’s the Difference Between All the Types of Tofu?

 Firm, extra firm, soft, silken — the vast array of fresh tofu varieties can seem daunting.
-What’s the difference between them, and how do you choose which kind to use in a dish?
-To help answer these questions, I asked a couple of experts.
+What’s the difference between the varieties of tofu, and how do you choose which kind to use in a dish?
+It’s all about water (how much or how little it contains) and texture.
+To learn more about the different types of tofu, I asked a couple of experts.

-From least firm to most firm, the typical tofu textures are Silken, Extra Soft, Soft, Medium, Medium Firm, Firm, Extra Firm, and Super Firm.
-Non-silken tofu is also known as Regular tofu.
+From least firm to most firm, the most common types of tofu are silken, soft, medium, firm, extra firm, and super firm.
+Non-silken tofu is also known as regular tofu.

 This undrained, unpressed Japanese-style tofu has the highest water content and a custardy texture.
 Silken tofu can have different consistencies depending on how much soy protein it contains.
 It is often labeled soft, firm, or extra firm.

-Extra Soft / Soft - Soft tofu is the Chinese-style equivalent of silken tofu.
-It is slightly less smooth but can be used in the same way.
+- Soft tofu: Soft tofu is the Chinese-style equivalent of silken tofu.
+It is slightly less smooth but can be used in the same way as silken tofu.

-Medium / Medium Firm - This tofu is denser than silken or soft but still fairly delicate.
-It can work well in gently simmered soups like miso and served cold like hiya yakko.
-Depending on the brand, it may be interchangeable with Firm tofu.
+- Medium tofu: This tofu is denser than silken and soft but still fairly delicate.
+It can work well in gently simmered miso soup and served cold like hiya yakko.
+Depending on the brand, it may be interchangeable with firm tofu.

-Extra Firm - This tofu holds its shape well and is excellent for slicing, cubing, and all kinds of frying: pan-frying, stir-frying, deep-frying.
+- Extra-firm tofu: This tofu holds its shape well and is excellent for slicing, cubing, and all kinds of frying: pan-frying, a quick stir fry, deep-frying.
 It can also be baked, grilled, and crumbled and used like ground meat.
 Nguyen notes that the more solid the tofu is, the more difficult it can be to infuse with flavor, “so choose your brand and texture based on that,” she says.